brianpub/us-pollution/README.md

 <p>Adjust the categories and dates as nessecary in the R file</p>

-#------  ECTL
-#
-# Run in the following order depending on how raw you want the data
-#
-# pollution-data-download.r
-# pollution-data-aggregation.r
-# pollution-monthly-aggregation.r
-# pollution-data-cleaning-town.r
-#
+<h4>ECTL Process</h4>

+<p>Downloads and converts EPA data into condensed csv files to be used with data analysis</p>

+Generates 3 types of files split out by gas :

-# city_data_all - all files by gas
+city_data_all - all files by gas
-# merged - city_data_all + sites data
+merged - city_data_all + sites data
-# city_monthly_all - data aggregated into monthly data + sites data
+city_monthly_all - data aggregated into monthly data + sites data

-#
+ Run in the following order depending on how raw you want the data

+ pollution-data-download.r
+ pollution-data-aggregation.r
+ pollution-monthly-aggregation.r
+ pollution-data-cleaning-town.r

-# ------ Analysis
+ ------ Analysis
-# pollution-analysis.r
+ pollution-analysis.r
-# pollution-analysis-monthly.r
+ pollution-analysis-monthly.r
-# pollution-timeseries.r
+ pollution-timeseries.r